 Depending upon your schedule, seeing the Loire Valley castles along the Road to Happiness (Route de Bonheur) can be as short as a few days or as long as a summer escape.
-My three-night mini excursion brought me, and newest Gal Pal Gail, to the Loire Valley where enchanting castles, charming Relais & Chateaux hotels and the best in food and wine awaited us.
-The journey began…
+My three-night mini excursion brought me, and newest Gal Pal Gail, to the Loire Valley castles where charming Relais & Chateaux hotels and the best in food and wine awaited us.

 …in Paris of course!
 We rented a car at Gare de Lyon, plugged the coordinates into the French-only speaking GPS.
 After a few missed á la droîte and á la gauche turns we arrived in the valley of the grandest estates in the entire world.